Short Ribs with Black Eyed Peas

 Ingredients and substitutes

-- Black-eyed peas - These come in dry as well as canned.
-It is best to use dried peas soaked that have been rehydrated.
+- Black-eyed peas – These come in dry as well as canned.
+It is best to use dried peas that have been soaked in water and rehydrated.
 All you do is soak them in water for a couple of hours or overnight.
 Read below why it is better to use rehydrated rather than dry peas.

-- Spices - I've used a simple combination of sweet and hot paprika along with coriander powder for its earthy flavor and ground cumin for its smoky flavor.
+- Spices – I’ve used a simple combination of sweet and hot paprika and coriander powder for its earthy flavor and ground cumin for its smoky flavor.

-- Vinegar - I used apple cider vinegar.
-While not the same, lemon juice can also be used instead.
+- Vinegar – I used apple cider vinegar.
+While not the same, you can also use lemon juice instead.

-- Onion - In the slow cooker, I prefer not to use onion flakes or onion powder.
-You can use fresh onions but I recommend sauteing it first.
+- Onion – In the slow cooker, I prefer not to use onion flakes or onion powder.
+You can use fresh onions, but I recommend sauteing them first.

 - Garlic – Again, I prefer to use garlic powder or granules.
 And if you use fresh, I recommend sauteeing it with the onions.